-Colour portraits of Black Pete (Zwarte Piet) assistant to Sinta Klaus (Saint Nicholas) in Dutch Christmas story.
+A series of colour photographic portraits of Zwarte Piet (Black Pete) assistant to Sinta Klaus (Saint Nicholas) in the Dutch Christmas story.

 This is a controversial tradition that few people from outside the region know about – these portraits announce Zwarte Piet in a deliberately formal manner using the style of Renaissance portraiture.
 The work was produced with support from Autograph in the UK.
-The essay by Mieke Bal in the publication explores the history of Zwarte Piet in the Netherlands and should be exhibited alongside the photographs for the purpose of contextualisation.
+The essay by Mieke Bal in the publication explores the history of Zwarte Piet in the Netherlands and is exhibited alongside the photographs to ensure the work is contextualised.
+Two new series of Zwarte Piet: Smudged and Undressed will be released in the next 12 months.

 Published by Black Dog, essay by Mieke Bal, 1999